161chihuahuas/kadence/tutorials/config.md

 ##### Default: `0`

-Places Kadence into anonymous mode, which establishes the node exclusively as a Tor hidden services and forces all requests through the Tor network.
+Places Dusk into anonymous mode, which establishes the node exclusively as a Tor hidden services and forces all requests through the Tor network.

 #### OnionVirtualPort